 - Using accounting software.
 You can use internal accounting software to record your accounts receivable.
 This software can easily generate invoices.
 You also can get a stand-alone system that focuses only on accounts receivable for your small business.
 Many small businesses use QuickBooks accounting software.
 You also can use Patriot accounting software for small businesses, or, to find business accounting software that fits your needs, you can search Capterra’s website.

-- Deferred income.
 This involves amounts received by your small business, in advance of earning it.
 Any payments that your customers make in advance are the opposite of receivables.
 They’re considered liabilities.
 You will need to make sure that your open invoices reflect payments made in advance.
 Because deferred income is considered a liability, it will also need to be deferred to the company’s balance sheet rather than recorded on the income statement.

-- Returned inventory.
-For returned inventory, you will want to credit your accounts receivable if the item was purchased on credit or through an invoice.
+For returned inventory, you will record a credit to the general ledger for accounts receivable if the item was purchased on credit or through an invoice.
 For cash, check, or credit card transactions, you would credit your cash account instead of accounts receivable.

 Accounts Receivable Aging Report

 Accounts receivable can accumulate fast, but don’t worry: Analyzing them won’t be as difficult as it may seem at first.
 To analyze your accounts receivable, you will want to consult an accounts receivable aging report.
 This report is standard in most accounts receivable software used for small business accounting.